Bert Coules

-Bert Coules is an English writer, mainly for the BBC, who has produced a number of adaptations and original works.
+Bert Coules is an English writer, mainly for the BBC, who has produced a number of dramatisations and original works.
 He works mainly in radio drama but also writes for TV and the stage.

 Early years

 Bert Coules worked in radio drama for ten years, gaining experience as a recording engineer, sound-effects technician, script reader and producer-director before becoming a full-time writer in 1989.